gcanti/fp-ts/docs/modules/TaskEither.ts.md

 ```

 `TaskEither<E, A>` represents an asynchronous computation that either yields a value of type `A` or fails yielding an
 error of type `E`.
-If you want to represent an asynchronous computation that never fails, please see `Task`.
+If you want to represent an asynchronous computation that never fails, please see `Async`.

 Added in v3.0.0